NAVYAA-MANIVANNAN/file_checker/README.md

 A professional, zero-dependency cybersecurity command-line tool built with Python to detect unauthorized changes, additions, and deletions in files and directories.

-The tool uses **SHA-256 cryptographic hashing** to create a trusted baseline and continuously compare the current state of monitored files against that baseline.
+The tool uses **SHA-256 cryptographic hashing** to create a trusted baseline and compare the current state of monitored files against that baseline.

 ---

 ## 🌐 Project URL

-**GitHub Repository:**
 https://github.com/NAVYAA-MANIVANNAN/file_checker

 ---